Winter Sports on Austria's Glaciers

 Kitzsteinhorn in SalzburgerLand

-Plus, there’s unforgettable experiences at Gipfelwelt 3000, highly enjoyable moments at the stylish ICE CAMP presented by Audi, and lots of varied events.
-From early autumn to late spring, Austria’s first glacier resort offers wintery freedom at altitudes of 3,000 m (9,843 ft).
+Plus, there are unforgettable experiences waiting at Gipfelwelt 3000, highly enjoyable moments at the stylish ICE CAMP presented by Audi, and lots of different events.
+From early autumn to late spring, Austria’s first glacier resort awaits makes winter dreams come true at 3,000 m (9,843 ft).

 Dachstein Glacier in Styria

 What an amazing cable car ride!
-It spans over 1,000 unsupported vertical metres (3,281 ft) with the impressive Dachstein South Faces as a backdrop, and in just a few minutes, you'll reach the Dachstein Glacier at an altitude of 2,700 m (8,858 ft).
+It spans over 1,000 unsupported vertical metres (3,281 ft) with the impressive Dachstein South Faces as a backdrop, and in just a few minutes, you'll reach the Dachstein Glacier at 2,700 m (8,858 ft).

-Active glacier enthusiasts can plan their adventures with climbing, hiking, cross-country skiing, and ski touring.
+Active glacier enthusiasts can fill their days with adventures such as climbing, hiking, cross-country skiing, and ski touring.
 For those who prefer to take it easy and enjoy the view, there are attractions like the famous Stairway to Nothingness, the Dachstein Sky Walk, the Dachstein Ice Palace, and Austria’s highest suspension bridge.
 By the way, the Hunerkogel mountain station is one of the most beautiful viewpoints in the Eastern Alps.
-Inside the Dachstein Glacier, the Ice Palace reveals a fascinating world of ice.
+Inside the Dachstein Glacier, the Ice Palace reveals a fascinating world.

 Ski- & Glacier World Zillertal 3000